mgmarino/OrcaROOT/Bindings/README.md

 # Deriving from ORPyTreeWriter allows us to write a tree in OrcaROOT
 class WFConvert(ROOT.ORPyTreeWriter):
     def __init__(self, dec, treeName):
+        # Call of the base class is important
         ROOT.ORPyTreeWriter.__init__(self, dec, treeName)

         # array provides a mechanism to store basic variables in ROOT TTrees.
         # It is also possible (easy) to have objects in a branch of a TTree.

         self.fEventTime = array.array('d', [0.])
         self.fCrate = array.array('h', [0])
         self.fCard = array.array('h', [0])
         self.fChannel = array.array('h', [0])